 Cub Scout Saturday Activities:

-BB gun shooting, Archery, Hike the Bobcat Trail (learn what you need to know to get your Bobcat badge!), and a STEM demonstration and activity **activities may change depending on location, the activities listed here are at Beaumont Scout Reservation
+BB gun shooting, Archery, Hike the Bobcat Trail (learn what you need to know to get your Bobcat badge!), and a STEM demonstrations and activities are just a few of the exciting things available.

 Locations & Dates:

 Barnes-Jewish Hospital: Attend a free class called “Stop the Bleed.”
 This one-hour class is designed to teach non-medical people how to control emergency bleeding.
 The program goes over how to apply pressure to bleeding wounds, how to do emergency packing, and how to apply a tourniquet.
 If interested in taking the class, contact Billy Kollmar at email@example.com.